Pastoral Care at Hurstmere

 Home and School Contact

-As part of the home school contact, we have implemented the use of the SIMS Parent app which will enable us to keep you up to date with the achievement points and behaviour points on a daily basis.
-This platform is also how you will be able to check your sons attendance and punctuality along with their tracking reports.
+As part of the home school contact, we have implemented the use of the ARBOR Parent app which will enable us to keep you up to date with the achievement points and behaviour points on a daily basis.
+This platform is also how you will be able to check your son's attendance and punctuality along with their tracking reports.

-Please could I ask that you request login information by e-mailing SIMSsupport@hurstmere.org.uk you will then be able to download the SIMS Parent app from either the Apple App store or the Google Play store and this is a free app.
+Please could I ask that you download the Arbor parents app if you do not have it, from either the Apple App store or the Google Play store, this is a free app.
 Please engage with this and prompt conversations with your son about his day in school.

 Work Experience

-All students must provide their own work experience placement and the relevant paperwork needs to be completed and handed into Mrs Watson (school office).
-Your son can complete his work experience in more than one facility but paperwork for both locations will need to be submitted.
+All students must find their own work experience placement, the relevant paperwork needs to be completed and handed into Mrs Watson (school office).
 As we are not the only school in the local borough who complete work experience, places are limited and can be very competitive; we advise students to seek and confirm their placement as early as possible.

 Year 11

-The Year 11 team is led by the Raising standards lead Mr Maher and the Vice Principal Mr Smith.
+The Year 11 team is led by the Raising Standards Leader Mr Davis and Assistant Principal Mr Smith.
 The year group is divided up into eight Tutor Groups, each one led by a Form Tutor.

-Every member of the Year 8 team can be contacted via the main school number 0208 300 5665 or via our email on info@hurstmere.org.uk.
+Every member of the team can be contacted via email on: info@hurstmere.org.uk

 Year 11 Tutor Time Programme